You are encouraged to send inquiries to Financial-Mathematics@ncsu.edu

 We receive over 200 applications for the 20 positions for new students.
 Applications are considered as a whole, so the particular attribute that caused an application to be denied cannot, in general, be identified.

 We do not prescreen applications.
-If you wish to be considered for admission to the program, apply using the link at the Requirements webpage.
+If you wish to be considered for admission to the program, apply here.
 All your application materials should be sent through the web portal.
 Please do not email us your credentials.
 The only way to have your application screened is by submitting an application using the link provided.

 Please have the official credential evaluation mailed directly to the Graduate School from the evaluation service.